Igglybuff/awesome-piracy/readme.md

 ## Operating Systems
 - [Qubes OS](https://www.qubes-os.org/) Qubes OS is a security-oriented operating system
 - [Tails](https://tails.boum.org/) Tails is a live operating system that you can start on almost any computer from a USB stick or a DVD.
-- [IprediaOS](https://www.ipredia.org/os/) IprediaOS is a linux based OS.
-It uses the I2P Network for everything (garlic routing).
-Many applications are available in IprediaOS, including mail, peer-peer, bittorrent, IRC chat and others.
-- [TENS](https://www.tens.af.mil/download.htm) Developed by the US Airforce, and approved by the NSA.
-It's made to run as a live version, and dosen't include many applications from start.
-There is a "Public Deluxe" version, that includes LibreOffice and Adobe Reader.

 ## Domain Name Registrars
 - [Njalla](https://njal.la/) a privacy-aware domain registration service